jhipster/jhipster-dotnetcore/docs/Features/heroku.md

 Since the [MSSQL addon](https://elements.heroku.com/addons/mssql) is not free it requires manual provisioning to avoid unwanted chages.
 If the JHipster.NET application was generated using Microsoft SQL Server as the database a message will be shown providing instructions on how to manually install the MSSQL addon.

 Heroku creates an environment variable named `DATABASE_URL` when using database addons.
 It contains the following structure: `dbType://user:password@server-url:db-port/db-name`.
 If `DATABASE_URL` is present the database credentials are parsed at `DatabaseConfiguration.cs` to create a properly formed connection string.
 And it takes precedence over existing connection strings.
+Also, maximum connections limit for database pooling are added to the connection string to respect the addon's limits.

+Please refer to Jincod's dotnetcore buildpack documentation on [Enabling Automatic Migrations](https://github.com/jincod/dotnetcore-buildpack#enabling-automatic-migrations) if your application uses them.

 ## Limitations